-Particle Filter is a popular tool to solve the tracking problems because it is simple and flexible.
-See examples of use in Doucet et al. (2001).
-An important advantage of the Particle Filter is that it allows data fusion from different sources.
+Particle Filter is a popular tool to solve the tracking problem because it is simple, flexible and the implementation is ease.
+A important advantage of the Particle Filter is that it allows data fusion from different sources.
 Two data sources are fused in this application: Color and Motion.
 The color localization cues are obtained by associating some reference color model with the object of interest and then compared with similar models extracted from each candidate position in the image.
 The tracking based only on color might present ambiguity in cases where other objects with the same reference color appear in the scene.
-The effect of this ambiguity is decreased fusing the color data with motion data, assuming that the tracked object is the only one that moves during the sequence of images.
+The effect of this ambiguity is decreased fusing the color data with motion data, assuming that the tracked object is the only one that moves in the sequence of images.
 The motion localization cues are very similar to the color one.
 The difference is that the image used is the absolute difference between two consecutives images.